analysis-tools-dev/static-analysis/README.md

 - [laser](https://github.com/michaeledgar/laser) :warning: — Static analysis and style linter for Ruby code.

-- [MetricFu](https://github.com/metricfu/metric_fu) :warning: — MetricFu is a set of tools to provide reports that show which parts of your code might need extra work.
+- [MetricFu](https://github.com/metricfu/metric_fu) — MetricFu is a set of tools to provide reports that show which parts of your code might need extra work.

 - [pelusa](https://github.com/codegram/pelusa) — Static analysis Lint-type tool to improve your OO Ruby code.

-- [quality](https://github.com/apiology/quality) :warning: — Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.
+- [quality](https://github.com/apiology/quality) — Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.

-- [Querly](https://github.com/soutaro/querly) :warning: — Pattern Based Checking Tool for Ruby.
+- [Querly](https://github.com/soutaro/querly) — Pattern Based Checking Tool for Ruby.

-- [Railroader](https://railroader.org) :warning: — An open source static analysis security vulnerability scanner for Ruby on Rails applications.
+- [Railroader](https://railroader.org) — An open source static analysis security vulnerability scanner for Ruby on Rails applications.

-- [rails_best_practices](https://rails-bestpractices.com) :warning: — A code metric tool for Rails projects
+- [rails_best_practices](https://rails-bestpractices.com) — A code metric tool for Rails projects

 - [reek](https://github.com/troessner/reek) — Code smell detector for Ruby.

-- [Roodi](https://github.com/roodi/roodi) :warning: — Roodi stands for Ruby Object Oriented Design Inferometer.
+- [Roodi](https://github.com/roodi/roodi) — Roodi stands for Ruby Object Oriented Design Inferometer.
 It parses your Ruby code and warns you about design issues you have based on the checks that it has configured.

 - [RuboCop](https://docs.rubocop.org/rubocop) — A Ruby static code analyzer, based on the community Ruby style guide.